andreasMazur/geoconv/geoconv/examples/stanford_bunny/README.md

 This demo is meant to illustrate a quick insight into intermediate pre-processing results, at the hand of the Stanford-bunny.

-You can call the demo, by writing a script that calls `preprocess_demo`.
+You can call the demo by writing a script that calls `preprocess_demo`.
 E.g:

 ```python
 from geoconv.examples.stanford_bunny.preprocess_demo import preprocess_demo